qlik-oss/sn-table/README.md

 ## Contribution

-To learn how to run a sn-table extension using nebula development server and develop, **see our [contributing guide](./.github/CONTRIBUTION.md)**.
+Information about developing and contributing can be found in our [contributing guide](./.github/CONTRIBUTION.md).

 ## Mashup Usage